CodeItQuick/CodeItQuick.github.io/_posts/2026-01-21-Making-Invisible-Developer-Work-Visible.md

 ---

 <div class="w-full text-center">
-    <h1>Making the Invisible 60% of Development Work Visible</h1>
+    <h1>The Cost of Ignoring Invisible Development Work</h1>
     <h6>(Reading Time: 9 minutes 00 seconds)</h6>
 </div>

 # Introduction

 Development teams rarely move out of the "build" mindset in later stages of development, or in crisis/migration situations.
 The pain described in this article is frequent.
-Developer's are explaining to stakeholders the variety of work they encounter on a day-to-day basis, with the fear that the business really only understands two things - features and bugs.
-We conclude with the 6 buckets of development work for a shared understanding of the day-to-day.
+Developers frequently fail to get important technical debt work prioritized, which results in expensive migrations, technical debt paydown, or a difficult to change codebase later on.

 # The Problem

 Developers often struggle to explain where their time goes to the product owners and business side of the equation.
 Business stakeholders often see only "features" and "bugs", but developers know there's a lot more work involved.
 Furthermore, once the feature is built and fixed, there is still significantly more work to be done in terms of maintenance costs.
-What are these other kinds of work we frequently forget about, and how can we clearly define them so there is a shared understanding?
+What are these other kinds of work we frequently forget about, and how can we clearly define them so they do get worked on?

 # The Top of The Iceberg
 ## Product Work & Fixing Things